muthukub/WFGY/ProblemMap/Atlas/adapter-failure-discipline-v1.md

 - vague
 - overconfident
 - overphilosophical
-- or structurally empty
+- structurally empty

 Difficult cases are not permission to abandon form.

 ---

-## 9. What this means for demos and product surfaces
+## Why this matters for demos and product surfaces 🪟

 The adapter will often be seen through: